doraadong/CSHMMv2/README.md

 # What changed compared to Lin & Ding version
 1. Enable initialize the model using existing cell type labels
 2. In the web visualization,
-  * enable displaying the expression level of a TF's targets per path
+  * enable displaying the average expression level of a TF's targets per path
   * for each DE gene, enable displaying the TFs regulating it in the DE results
   * change the coloring rules to color all cells with darker color indicating higher expression.
   * enable displaying average expression per path